JunZhangNPO/Teaching/PA/PA_History.md

 - Environment focus, why did scholars have these thoughts in that time?
 - Debate format: such as Simon vs. Waldo
 - If you were the scholar, how will do convince public managers to adopt your thoughts?

+Documentaries or Entertainments
+- City Hall (2020)
+- Join or Die (2024)